Philliec459/Jetson-Inference-Pytorch-SSD-used-to-Detect-Marine-Objects-using-JP4.4/README.md

 	python3 open_images_downloader.py --max-images=2500 --class-names "Boat"

-	#added all of my Bouy data to train, test and validation sets
+	#added all of our marine Boat and Bouy data to train, test and validation sets including .csv file additions too.

 # Train: